crocs-muni/javacard-curated-list/README.md

-# Currated list of JavaCard applications
+# Curated list of JavaCard applications
-The goal is to provide currated catalog of all open-source JavaCard applets and applications relevant for JavaCard development.
+The goal is to provide curated catalog of all open-source JavaCard applets and applications relevant for JavaCard development.
 The initial list was compiled by complete search for all GitHub and SourceForge repositories with *'javacard.framework'* keyword.

 You are encouraged to contribute - please create a pull request.